-- A. Recruiting a large and diverse set of regional team members - B. Developing a regional mindset - C. Assuring strong active participation from all regional team members throughout a long process - D. Assuring that all regional team members bring to SET a true willingness to take a fresh look at the region and its challenges and opportunities - E. Implementing a plan - F. Other key challenges your region believes it may encounter
+- A. Recruiting a large and diverse set of regional team members - B. Developing a regional mindset - C. Assuring strong active participation from all regional team members throughout a long process - D. Assuring that all regional team members bring to SET a true willingness to take a fresh look at the region and its nallenges and opportunities E. Implementing a plan Other key challenges your region believes it may encounter г.
+Other key challenges your region believes it may encounter